THE TRAVELLING HISTORIAN -- SAMUEL JOHNSON

 G. Wilson

-Johnson's house is now a museum and is supposed to contain material relating to the life of Johnson and the circle of his friends, but there was little memorabilia in the museum when we visited it.
-Most of the rooms were relatively empty.
-Nevertheless, climbing the four flights of stairs to his "dictionary workshop" where he along with his six amanuenses - five Scots and an Englishman labouring under his critical scrutingy, worked for nine years on his famous Dictionary was a very enjoyable experience.
+Johnson's house is now a museum.
+It was supposed to contain material relating to the life of Johnson and the circle of his friends, but there was little memorabilia in the museum when we visited it.
+Most of the rooms were relatively empty, but it was a moving experience to climb the four flights of stairs to his "dictionary workshop," and enter the long, hall-like room where he along with his six amanuenses - five Scots and an Englishman labouring under his critical scrutiny - worked for nine years on his famous Dictionary.

 Bear me, some god, to Baja's gentle feats,